Emergency & Risk Management

 The birth certificate is a document that can be used as proof of identity and can be used to request documents such as Canadian Passports or Ontario Health Cards.
 Please note that there are two types of birth certificates: the certified (long) form and the short form.

-You may apply for a birth certificate on line at www.serviceontario.ca.
+You may apply for a birth certificate online at http://www.serviceontario.ca.

 If you would like to apply for your birth certificate through the mail, application forms are available in the City Clerk's Office at City Hall or are available online at http://www.peterborough.ca/Online_Services/Forms.htm.
 These forms need to be mailed or faxed to the Registrar General's Office in Thunder Bay.